 Here are some other benefits of using conversion values:

 - Better insight: You can measure the total conversion value generated by your campaigns' conversions.
 This also helps you to track your campaigns' ROI by using the 'Conversion value/cost' column.
 You can use this data to identify keywords, ad groups and campaigns that show a high or low return on investment and manually change bids, budgets and targeting.

-- Smarter bidding: Once you set up your conversion values, you can use either the Target ROAS or the Maximise conversion value bid strategy.
+- Smarter bidding: When you set up your conversion values, you can use either the target ROAS or the Maximise conversion value bid strategy.
 Automated bid strategies automatically set bids to optimise for your performance goals across specific campaigns, ad groups and keywords.